OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 > ## WARNING: This repository is under active development and the samples are not guaranteed to work!
 > This warning will be removed when the samples are ready for consumption

-Todo List with SPFx is a Todo List for individuals to manage his/her personal to-do items.
-This app is hosted on SharePoint.
-There is no requirements to deploy Azure resources.
+Todo List with SPFx is a Todo List Manage tool for a group of people.
+This app is installed in Teams Team or Channel and hosted on SharePoint, members in the Team/Channel can collaborate on the same Todo List, manipulate the same set of Todo items.
+There is no requirement asking for an Azure account to deploy Azure resouces to run this sample app.

 ![TodoList](images/ToDoListCRUD.gif)

 ### What you will learn in this sample

-- How to call Microsoft Graph client in SPFx context to get access to M365 data.
-- How to create SharePoint List in the team site and how to do CRUD operations on SharePoint List in SPFx context.
+- How to create SharePoint List in the SharePoint team site and how to do CRUD operations on SharePoint List in SPFx context.
 - How to deploy your app to SharePoint App Catalog and sync the solution to Teams App Catalog.

 ## Prerequisites